faris-k/ML-MD-SPE/README.md

 ## Full Machine Learnign Analysis

-The notebook titled `full_analysis.ipynb` includes the code and explanations for the supervised learning tasks:
+The notebook titled `2_full_analysis.ipynb` includes the code and explanations for the supervised learning tasks:

 1. Use only structural features (coordination numbers) as features to predict Li<sup>+</sup> displacement
 2. Use structural and dynamic features (changes in coordination number over a given timestep) to predict Li<sup>+</sup> displacement